diezo/Ensta/README.md

 <summary><b>Guest Class</b> (Non-Authenticated)</summary>

 Doesn't require login, but has limited features.
+See [this](https://github.com/diezo/Ensta?tab=readme-ov-file#bypass-ip-restrictions) if this class isn't working.

 ```python
 from ensta import Guest